Basic Business Entities

 Partnerships do not pay Federal tax as an entity- the partners or the members of a MMLLC do as individuals.
 Note the word Federal.
 States can do a lot of crazy things, and there is a whole chapter about the 185 reasons not to elect S corporation taxation that touches on state related issues such as franchise taxes and obscene corporate taxes including what some call the “pleasure to do business in our state” tax.

 Limited Liability Partnerships (LLP) and General Partnerships (GP)

 General Partnerships (GP) have unlimited liability exposure whereas Limited Liability Partnerships (LLP) have as the name would suggest limited exposure for the limited partners.
 Remember, this is financial exposure not necessarily other perils such as tort liability.
 More about that later.

 We won’t discuss these much either since they have fallen out of favor lately.
 Many attorneys are now creating two classes of members within a MMLLC to mimic the different groups that a true partnership would create.
 So it walks and smells like an LLP but it is actually a MMLLC, without the burden of complication and cumbersome ordering rules.
+For example, A Members are the old-school version of General Partners, and B Members are the equivalent of Limited Partners.
 Most of the attorneys we work with don’t create partnerships anymore, including family limited partnerships (FLPs), opting instead for the use of MMLLCs.

 Messy.
 Wyoming was the first state allowing LLCs in 1970, but most states did not follow suit until the 1990’s.
 Therefore if you wanted to avoid self-employment taxes you had to first create a C corporation and then elect S corporation taxation.
 Again, messy since LLCs are simple structures that provide the same tax benefits (and some argue the same protection as well).